maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

     Sets the UI mode of ``iconview`` to ``mode``.

-    :param iconview: A :class:`GtkIconView`
+    :param iconview: A :class:`gtk.IconView`
-    :param mode: The new :class:`HildonUIMode`
+    :param mode: The new :class:`hildon.UIMode`

     .. versionadded 2.2

 .. function:: hildon_gtk_window_set_progress_indicator (window, state)

     This functions tells the window manager to show/hide a progress indicator in the window title.
-It applies to :class:`HildonDialog` and :class:`hildon.Window` (including subclasses).
+It applies to :class:`hildon.Dialog` and :class:`hildon.Window` (including subclasses).

     Note that ``window`` must be realized for this to work.

-    :param window: a :class:`GtkWindow` .
+    :param window: a :class:`gtk.Window`.
     :param state: The state we want to set: 1 -> show progress indicator, 0 -> hide progress indicator.

     .. versionadded 2.2